Tip #836: How to Cultivate Learning

 2. Require the learners’ active engagement with the challenge to resolve the tension between old and new ideas.
 More engagement leads to greater learning.

-3. Occur in supportive environments that stimulate and encourage exploration, examination, experimentation and risk taking, and that accept and even expect failure.
+3. Occur in supportive environments that stimulate and encourage exploration, examination, experimentation and risk taking.
+Consequently these environments accept and even expect failure.

 4. Encourage active, real-world learning through real or simulated problems that do not have a set correct answer or solution.
-“Experiential approaches are more effective overall and promote such skills as problem identification, critical thinking, evaluating evidence and alternative ideas, and tolerance for ambiguity.”
+“Experiential approaches are more effective overall.
+They promote such skills as problem identification, critical thinking, evaluating evidence and alternative ideas, and tolerance for ambiguity.”

-5. Involve other people either as peers or mentors who provide the social opportunities for challenging encounters and support for resolving conflict that stem from challenges.
+5. Involve other people either as peers or mentors.
+These individuals provide the social opportunities for challenging encounters.
+They also offer support for resolving conflict that stem from challenges.

 6. Invite or promote reflection because the learner needs time to assess and adopt new knowledge if there is going to be any positive conceptual or behavioral change

 According to Terenzini, effective learning and development requires at least one if not all six characteristics.
-He feels strongly “…if a current or proposed activity, program or policy has none of the six characteristics, that lack casts doubt on its educational effectiveness and the strength of its claims on people’s time, energy and other resources.”
+He feels strongly “…if a current or proposed activity, program or policy has none of the six characteristics, that lack casts doubt on its educational effectiveness.
+It also casts doubt on the strength of its claims on people’s time, energy and other resources.”

 It’s clear he is promoting all the characteristics.
 However, when Terezini states that even one of the characteristics will make a positive difference to learning effectiveness, I disagree with his conclusion.
 Regardless of the delivery approach, if we want to promote behavioral change that sets individuals and their organizations up for success, learners need all six characteristics in place.